TOAST-DOCS/Gamebase/en/oper-purchase.md

 ![gamebase_ban_01_201812](https://static.toastoven.net/prod_gamebase/Operators_Guide/gamebase_purchase_05_202006.png)

 * (1) **Product ID**: Enter product ID to request for purchase.
 Purchase API must be called from SDK with a product ID so as to purchase the corresponding product.
 * (2) **Product Name**: Enter name to show for purchase.
-Purchase history as well as indicators can be listed by the name.
+Purchase history as well as metrics can be listed by the name.
 * (3) **Use**: Select whether to use a product.
 At the request of SDK for the list of products, those SDK that are selected as 'USE' only are listed.
 * (4) **More Products**: To register more products, click **+** to add input lines.
 * (5) **Store**: Select an external store to register.
 If there's none, first register a store at **Store**.
 * (6) **Store Item ID**: Enter ID issued after store is registered.
-Registered product list for Gamebase shall be paid at the request of payment to each selected store.
+The item registered in the Gamebase product list is purchased using this information at the request of purchase to the selected store.
 * (7) **Store Item Type**: Select the type of product to register.
-For Google Play and App Store, items can be registered for subscription, and for other stores, only one-time item registratio is available.
+For Google Play and App Store, items can be registered for subscription, and for other stores, only one-time item registration is available.

 #### 2. File-uploading Registration
 ![gamebase_ban_01_201812](https://static.toastoven.net/prod_gamebase/Operators_Guide/gamebase_purchase_06_202006.png)